 Do you like the sound of free plants for your garden?
 Of course you do!

 This step-by-step-guide to dividing your existing perennial plants shows you how to make new plants for free.
+If you’re not sure what perennials are, check out this guide to annual vs. perennial plants.

 Filling gaps in your garden without spending any money